Quality and Experience

 Water Velocity

-Irrigation system components and piping are rated for specific water velocities.
-The velocity is the speed of the water going through the system.
-Five feet per second is the maximum allowed velocity for most components.
-Water velocity is a function of water pressure, piping dimensions, and friction loss as water travels through the irrigation system.
+Water velocity is affected by water pressure, piping dimensions, and friction loss as water travels through the irrigation system.
 If an irrigation system is installed with water velocity exceeding five feet per second, the piping and system components will deteriorate substantially faster than normal.
-This will lead to excessive maintenance costs and will shorten the life of the system.
+This can lead to excessive maintenance costs and will shorten the life of the system.

-Abuses of the velocity rule are a common feature in systems that have high water pressure, smaller piping and fewer valves than necessary.
+Abuses of the velocity rule are a common feature in systems that have high water pressure, smaller piping, and fewer valves than necessary.

-In any installation, water pressure, flow rate, water velocity and potential housing or utility growth must be addressed to ensure that your system will continue to function properly and efficiently in the future.
+In any installation, water pressure, flow rate, water velocity, and potential housing or utility growth must be addressed to ensure that your system will continue to function properly and efficiently in the future.